lspm-pkg/petaserver/README.md

 > Unlimited Discord Storage (up to 1.7PB**) as a API Endpoint
 ---
 > [!IMPORTANT]
-> This branch is in beta, you may see some instablity issues.
+> This branch is in beta, you may see some stablity issues.
 >
 > Also the changes in this branch are:
 >